esp-rs/esp-idf-hal/esp-idf-sys/README.md

 ### More info

-If you are interested how it all works under the hood, check the [build_pio.rs](build.rs) or  script of this crate.
+If you are interested how it all works under the hood, check the [build.rs](build/build.rs) build script of this crate.

 ### Requirements
 - If using chips other than `esp32c3`: